theupdateframework/pep-on-pypi-with-tuf/README.rst

 How Should Metadata be Generated?
 =================================

-Project developers expect the projects they upload to PyPI to be immediately available for download.
-Unfortunately, there will be problems when there are many readers and writers simultaneously accessing the same metadata and packages.
+Project developers expect the distributions they upload to PyPI to be immediately available for download.
+Unfortunately, there will be problems when there are many readers and writers simultaneously accessing the same metadata and distributions.
 An example is a mirror attempting to sync with PyPI.
 Suppose that PyPI has timestamped a *snapshot* at version 1.
 A mirror is later in the middle of copying PyPI at this snapshot.
 While the mirror is copying PyPI at this snapshot, PyPI timestamps a new snapshot at, say, version 2.
 Without accounting for consistency, the mirror would then find itself with a copy of PyPI in an inconsistent state, which is indistinguishable from arbitrary metadata or package attacks.
 The problem would also apply when the mirror is substituted with a pip user.

 Consistent Snapshots